 • Make incident response plan with proper backup solutions, regular testing of backups, monitoring the system, and recovery process after being attacked.

-• Educating employees about the phishing and harmful website, which is the major cause of cyber attacks.
+• Educating employees about phishing and harmful website, which is the major cause of cyber attacks.
 The key is not visiting/opening any unknown or suspicious links, attachments, or websites.
-Secondly, beware of the actual sender of an email –the name or company you saw in the sender can be false, which most phishing emails are portended as your bank, PayPal or other online accounts.
+Secondly, beware of the actual sender of an email –the name or company you saw in the sender can be false, which most phishing emails are portended as your bank, PayPal, or other online accounts.

 • Avoid store important data on the local machine and limit the write access to important files

 • Limit the administrative rights to the users

 • Patching and updating the OS and popular software including Office, browsers to close the ports and holes which can be used for the attacks.

 • Upgrade infrastructure and software if needed, including firewalls, anti-virus, spam filters

 Network Repairs is experienced in a proactive approach and the ability to help clients have better protection against rising cyber attacks.
 We offer a free consultation for your business network.
 Call us to set up a meeting.